-By a random process, the judge selects the end of the bridge on which the second load will be placed.
+By a random process, the judge selects the side of the bridge to which lateral load will be applied in load test 1 and the end of the bridge that will be loaded in load test 3.

 Safety supports are placed under the level of the decking so that no portion of the load will drop more than three inches if the bridge collapses.
 The safety support should extend beyond the end of the bridge that will be loaded.